 First, Determine Whether You’re Losing Water or Experiencing Evaporation

 The first step is identifying whether water is actually leaving the aquarium system.
+Many beginners assume every drop in water level means a leak.

 Often that’s not the case.

+Evaporation is a completely normal part of aquarium ownership.
 As water naturally changes from liquid to vapor, the water level slowly decreases.

+A leak is different.
 Water physically escapes the aquarium and ends up somewhere outside the tank.

 Real-Life Example